vedant-sanil/ADLES/README.md

 # Adjoint Least-Squares Estimation (ADLES)

 This repository implements the ADLES algorithm.
-The algorithm was tested on the vocal pathology dataset FEMA.
+The algorithm was tested on the vocal pathology dataset FEMH.

 ## Usage